daniaokuye/winnerineast.github.io/README.md

 ## <a name="MachineLearning">Machine Learning</a>
 - [Alink](https://github.com/winnerineast/Alink): Alink is the Machine Learning algorithm platform based on Flink, developed by the PAI team of Alibaba computing platform.
 - [autokeras](https://github.com/winnerineast/autokeras): Auto-Keras is an open source software library for automated machine learning (AutoML).
+- [auto sklearn](https://github.com/winnerineast/auto-sklearn):auto-sklearn is an automated machine learning toolkit and a drop-in replacement for a scikit-learn estimator.
 - [Invoice Process Automation](https://github.com/winnerineast/automation-repo): Process automation with Machine Learning.
 - [leecode](https://github.com/winnerineast/leetcode): Collection of Leecode websites.
 - [Machine Learning in Numpy](https://github.com/winnerineast/numpy-ml):Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in numpy?
 No?